 Entry fees: ticket price depends on the season (high/low season).
 Check online for exact tariff

 Baby stroller not relevant as most of the time is spent inside the vehicle, station 11 during wintertime would not be possible

 On a winter day, we decided to visit this park we heard so much about.
-Weather was extremely cold but super sunny.
-At the entrance of the park, you pay the entrance fees at the drive-through booth, you receive a map of the park and your first stop will be the first right turn on the road ahead in a big wooden house (Park House), where there is a restaurant, small indoor playground and a souvenir shop where you can buy carrots!
+The weather was extremely cold but super sunny.
+At the entrance of the park, you pay the entrance fees at the drive-through booth, you receive a map of the park and your first stop will be the first right turn on the road ahead in a big wooden house (Park House).
+There you will find a restaurant, a small indoor playground and a souvenir shop where you can buy carrots!

 At the wooden chalet, there are beautiful views over a lake and many bird feeding houses on the deck, where you can watch the birds around.
-At the lower floor, there is a small indoor playground for rainy and cold days.
-At the boutique we also bought a small guide which gives an overview of all the names of the animals you will encounter with a short description.
-Do not forget to tune on the radio frequency of the park (you can choose english or french channels).
+On the lower floor, there is a small indoor playground for rainy and cold days.
+At the boutique, we also bought a small guide which gives an overview of all the names of the animals you will encounter with a short description.
+Do not forget to tune on the radio frequency of the park (you can choose English or French channels).
 This is a great way to learn about the history of the park and about its wildlife.